 And here it is installed in the car, using the stock proportioning valve bracket from an ABS brake system, and a combination of ABS and non-ABS plumbing.
 The valve I used is Wilwood part number 260-841.
 I used 1/8npt to M10 inverted flare adapters from Technafit, to adapt from the valve to the stock brake lines and a T fitting from an MR2 stock rear brake line.
 One warning on plumbing these, most of the MR2 brake lines have extended unthreaded noses on the tube nuts and won't fit any commercially available adapters or T fittings.

 I now offer a bolt in installation kit for the Wilwood proportioning valve.
-This makes for a much easier install than dealing with the stock hard lines like I did on my original instal.
+This makes for a much easier install than dealing with the stock hard lines like I did originally.